UniversalDependencies/docs/_u-pos/SYM.md

 Mathematical operators form another group of symbols.

-Another grouop of symbols is emoticons and emoji.
+Another group of symbols is emoticons and emoji.

 Strings that consists entirely of alphanumeric characters are not symbols but they may be <a href="PROPN">proper nouns:</a>
 _130XE_, _DC10_; others may be tagged PROPN (rather than SYM) even if they contain special characters: _DC-10_.